 Which Model is Having Success in Latin America?

 The answer is both.
 The most high-profile, government-supported programs fall under the category of accelerators.
 Programs such as Start-Up Chile—arguably the founding father of this trend—offers various packages for companies in their infancy.
 Since the projects inauguration in 2010, the Chilean government has invested over US$40 million in well over 1,000 startups.
 There are similar government-backed programs in Argentina and Peru, as well as privately-funded projects such as the Mexican Fondo de Fondos (Fund of Funds).

 There are also many successful incubators that are transforming high-quality ideas into fully functional companies.
 An interesting and necessary development of many of these incubators, such as Santiago’s Socialab and Medellin’s Ruta N, is a focus on green, socially sustainable innovation.
 For many companies looking to enter this green space, or expand their operations by creating a branch and hiring remotely, these are just two of the many incubators nurturing socially-just minded focused on socially-just startups.

 Make the Move into Latin America with the Right Expansion Partner

 If your business is ready to implement its global expansion strategy and enter Latin American market (or is still in the planning stages), make sure you expand with an experienced partner.
-Velocity Global’s International PEO (Professional Employer Organization) solution has helped hundreds of companies expand into Latin America and around the globe, many in as quickly as 48 hours.
-But for companies that are committed to establishing a permanent presence, establishing an entity for your Latin America expansion may be the right move—and we can help make it happen.
-Ready to move into Latin America?
+Velocity Global has helped dozens of companies expand into Latin America and around the globe.
+And for companies that are committed to establishing a permanent presence, setting up an entity in Latin America may be the right move—and we can help make it happen.
 Let’s talk.